 Students must complete the yearly.
 Faculty will direct students through this process at the new student orientation.
 Students are responsible for this fee yearly.

-ARRT POLICY ON PREAPPLICATION IN REFERENCE TO CRIMINAL BACKGROUND CHECKS not yet enrolled in an ARRT-recognized educational program, or
+ARRT POLICY ON PREAPPLICATION IN REFERENCE TO CRIMINAL BACKGROUND CHECKS

 PRE-APPLICATION REVIEW OF ELIGIBILITY FOR CERTIFICATION

 The Ethics Review Pre-Application is reserved for those who are: